IMX Seminar Series - Life on nano: engineering surfaces of colloidal nanoparticles for life science applications

-She has a solid expertise in surface engineering of nanoparticles and nanocrystals, in order to achieve bioconjugation, organization into mesoscale structures (films, 2/3 D assemblies) with tailored functional collective properties and integration in nanocomposites for their micro/nano fabrication by means of conventional and innovative techniques.
+She has built a solid and recognized expertise in surface engineering of nanoparticles and nanocrystals, in order to achieve bioconjugation, organization into mesoscale structures (films, 2/3 D assemblies) with tailored functional collective properties and integration in nanocomposites for their micro/nano fabrication by means of conventional and innovative techniques.

-She has been and is coordinator and research unit PI in several National and International research projects in the field of synthesis, functionalization and applications of colloidal nanoparticles, and has also coordinated the European Project 7th FP LIMPID "Nanocomposite Materials for Photocatalytic Degradation of Pollutants" (G.A.
+She has been and is research unit PI in several National and International (European FP6, FP7, and H2020) research projects in the field of synthesis, functionalization and applications of colloidal nanoparticles, and has coordinated the European Project 7th FP LIMPID "Nanocomposite Materials for Photocatalytic Degradation of Pollutants" (G.A.
 310177).

-Lucia Curri has been and is member of several Conference Committees and Boards, of Panel PE5 for ERC Consolidator grant (2016-2018) and expert evaluator for European Commission (FP7 and H2020 projects) and various other International funding agencies.
+Lucia Curri has been member of Panel PE5 for ERC Consolidator grant (2016-2018), chairing the same Panel in 2020 and has participated to several Conference Committees and Boards, and has been expert evaluator for European Commission (FP7 and H2020 projects) and various other International funding agencies.

-She is member of the Chemical Science Doctoral Board at University of Bari and member of evaluation committees for international PhD theses.
+She is member of the Chemical Science Doctoral Board at University of Bari and of evaluation committees for national and international PhD theses.

-She is co-author of over 220 papers, including more than 170 articles on JCR peer-reviewed journals and many other publications such as 10 chapters in books and several conference proceedings in national and international conferences, also as invited speaker ( (H index= 40 source Scopus, H index= 42, source Google Scholar - Jan 2020).
+She is co-author of over 210 ISI papers, including more than 185 articles on JCR peer-reviewed journals and many other publications such as 10 chapters in books and several conference proceedings in national and nternational conferences, also as invited speaker ( (H index= 41 source Scopus, H index= 40 source WoS, H index 43 source Google Scholar - Apr 2021).